Monoclonal antibody therapy used in Hutchinson and Wichita to fight COVID-19

-It is not a vaccine, but may help with those that already have Covid-19.
+It is not a vaccine but may help those that already have COVID-19.
 Some doctors say the medication is an infusion, takes about an hour to administer, and shows promise.

 “Of all those who have had the infusion, we have only had a handful that have ended up with serious issues in the hospital,” said Scott Pauly, a doctor at the Hutchinson Clinic.
 “So yes, it is showing promise.”